tailwindcomponents/articles/how-to-install-tailwindcss-in-laravel-8/index.md

 # How to Install Tailwindcss In Laravel 8

-There are many ways to install tailwindcss in the fresh laravel 8 projects you can configure your application by yourself or use Preset to going fast.
+There are many ways to install TailwindCss on a fresh Laravel 8 install.
+You can configure your application by yourself or use a Preset to do it faster.
+We'll start with the custom one, skip to the end to check available presets.

 ## Install Tailwindcss